Many people practicing agriculture want maximum returns from their crops and livestock.

 Step 1: Decide on the Types of Netting Systems

 You have an option to select from the three main netting systems depending on your farm and what you want to protect.
-Take into account the difficulties associated with topography, farm layout, and your cop size.

 - Full canopy netting—The net is held by a rigid structure of timber or metal poles and tensioned cables over the entire orchard.
 It is a permanent structure.
 Some of its advantages include: